 Institution for Architectural Order and Generational Continuity

-Land and built form structured under defined governance to endure across time.
+Territory and built form ordered to endure across generations.

 The Institution